TommasoTarchi/autoRNAseq/README.md

 2. Alignment:
     - BAM files with alignment (one per paired-end pair of fastq file), sorted by coordinates and saved into `bam_dir`.
-The name of the file will have all the relevant information contained in the fastq names followed by the extention: `.Aligned.sortedByCoord.out.bam`.
+The name of the file will have all the relevant information contained in the fastq names followed by the suffix: `.Aligned.sortedByCoord.out.bam`.
     - Alignment log files, saved into "`bam_dir`/logs/".
     - Alignment tab files, saved into "`bam_dir`/tabs/".